Gynaeceum: Women in Greek antiquity

 In sorting through the remnants of residential architectural complexes found in sites such as Zagora and Olynthus, archeologists have been able to explore the social dynamics of Ancient Greek society as it developed into the polis or city-state.
 Archeologists have developed various perspectives on how architectural design was fundamentally utilized in the domination of women and the lower classes through various periods of history.
 The segregation of women from the public sphere through the addition of doors, limits of sight lines in between rooms, the addition of a courtyard, and even the addition of a second floor parallels the gradual evolution of the city-state.

-Some would argue that the presence of women in the public sphere increased at a certain point through changes to dress and the increased use of the veil or hijab in some Muslim communities.
-The hijab or veil is seen by some researchers as an extension of the home and functions to protect women from the view of non-kin males.
-The domination of women through social conventions, such as enforcing the use of the veil and the creation of guardians of women, and limits to movement within and outside of the home are evident in existing historical record.
+Some would argue that the presence of women in the public sphere increased at a certain point through changes to dress and the increased use of the veil.
+The veil is seen by some researchers as an extension of the home and functions to protect women from the view of non-kin males.
+The domination of women through social conventions are evident in existing historical record, such as the enforcement of the use of the veil, the creation of guardians of women, and limits to movement within and outside of the home.

 The archeological record provides a limited perception of the realities of women, as much of the record has been lost to the centuries.